Wildcard Domain Redirect using AWS CloudFront Functions

 Now you have to associate the function with a distribution and have it trigger on Viewer Request.

-If you haven’t created a distribution yet create one as explained by the documentation using a custom domain name while also making sure to add a wildcard subdomain like *.example.com.
+If you haven’t created a distribution yet, create one as explained by the documentation using a custom domain name while also making sure to add a wildcard subdomain like *.example.com.
 Note that most settings are irrelevant as they will be bypassed by the function.
-Depending on your domain registrar you may not be able to add a CNAME record for the apex domain.
-In that case you’ll have to use another DNS provider like either AWS Route53 which directly integrates CloudFront or one like Cloudflare which allows you to enter a CNAME at apex level and will then flatten it.
+Depending on your domain registrar, you may not be able to add a CNAME record for the apex domain.
+In that case, you’ll have to use another DNS provider like either AWS Route 53, which directly integrates with CloudFront, or one that allows you to enter a CNAME at the apex level and will then flatten it, like Cloudflare.

 Screenshot of function creation screen During the initial setup